mtrevisan/Boxon/README.md

 ---

 <a name="footnote-1"></a>
-<sub><sup>1</sup> Currently Limbo is merged with Preon... thus rendering Preon not only a parser, but also a validator, over-complicating and cluttering the code.</sub>
+<sub><sup>1</sup> Currently Limbo is merged with Preon... thus rendering Preon not only a parser, but also an evaluator, over-complicating and cluttering the code.</sub>

 <br/>